Campuzano-Polanco family: José María Heredia (1803–1839)

 Maria Mercedes Heredia Campuzano-Polanco, daughter of Nicolas Heredia Serrano and Maria Magdalena Campuzano-Polanco Fernandez, married Jose Francisco Heredia Mieses.
-They were the parents of poet Jose Maria Heredia (1803-1839), considered by many to be the first romantic poet of America He is known as "El Cantor del Niagara" and was named National Poet of Cuba.
+They were the parents of poet José María Heredia (1803–1839), considered by many to be the first romantic poet of America He is known as "El Cantor del Niagara" and was named National Poet of Cuba.
 Jose Maria Heredia's mentor and professor was his own cousin, Francisco Javier Caro.

 Private burial chapel of the Campuzano-Polanco

 In the early 18th century Francisco Gregorio Campuzano-Polanco built the Chapel of Virgin del Rosario in the Church of the Convent of the Dominican Order.
 The family became the owners of the chapel and most its members are buried there.